 The members of the advisory board:

-• Dr Robert Jäschke (Humboldt Universität zu Berlin)
+• Prof. Dr. Robert Jäschke, Informationswissenschaft, Humboldt Universität zu Berlin)

 You can find out more about the project via the portal of the FID BBI.